-To The Settlement Commissioner and Direct The Commissioner in Sind, The Commissioner, N. D.,.
-The Commissioner, C. D., The Commissioner, S. D., "All Collectors, including the Deputy Com-missioner, Upper Sind Frontier, tor of Land Records, The Accountant General, The Director of Information, F. G. H. Anderson, Esq., I.C.S., \The Government of India, \The Under Secretary of State for India,
+The Commissioner in Sind,

+The Commissioner, N. D.,

+The Commissioner, C. D.,

+The Commissioner, S. D.,

+All Collectors, including the Deputy Commissioner, Upper Sind Frontier,

+The Settlement Commissioner and Director of Land Records,

+The Accountant General,

+The Director of Information,

+F. G. H. Anderson, Esq., P.C.S.,

+The Government of India,

+The Under Secretary of State for India.